 Now that you understand the importance of a healthy diet, the next step is exercise.
 This doesn’t mean you have to spend 6 days a week at the gym or run 4 miles a day.
 Even something as simple as a 30-minute daily walk can help you get closer to your weight loss goals.
 A sedentary lifestyle is bad for your health in a number of ways, but mainly for weight loss.

 Exercise not only helps burn fat, but it also helps speed up the metabolism.
 The less you are moving, the slower your metabolism becomes.

 Being busy all the time and surviving on a few hours of sleep a night is something that should not be glorified.
-It can mean a lot of productivity in the short-term, but in the long-term, it will only cause problems, one of which is weight gain.
+It can mean a lot of productivity in the short term, but in the long term, it will only cause problems, one of which is weight gain.
 In order to keep your weight at a healthy level, you need to sleep at least 7 hours per night.
-Nights with little sleep can increase the appetite-stimulating hormone called ghrelin, which makes us want to eat more.
+Nights with little sleep can increase the appetite-stimulating hormone called ghrelin, making us want to eat more.

 L-glutamine has the potential to be a means of weight loss, but there has not been sufficient enough research and studies done to prove that, without a doubt, this amino acid will help you lose weight.
 It is something that you can try, as it won’t do damage to your body, but don’t place all of your eggs in this weight loss basket.